 Only worry about the minerals

 The only thing I would be at all concerned about are minerals – like the manganese, copper and zinc.
-However, these aren’t contained in most of the supplements below and should only be given in extra if you are sure your horse is deficient.
-Otherwise, the effects are redundant and the research is sparse.
+However, these aren’t contained in most of the supplements below and should only be given if you are sure your horse is deficient.
+Otherwise, the effects are redundant – the research supporting additional consumption is sparse.

-- Glucosamine and chondroitin work significantly better when given together than separately, meaning that the effect when they are together is greater than the additive effect of each of them given alone
+- Glucosamine and chondroitin work significantly better when given together rather than separately.
+The effect when they are together is greater than the additive effect of each of them given alone.

-- Collagen II, PSGAGs and glucosamine are the only supplements that have shown evidence of promote regeneration rather than simply prevention of further damage (Note that Collagen II is by far the best but is hard to find although PSGAGs are even harder to find)
+- Collagen II, PSGAGs and glucosamine are the only supplements that have been shown to promote regeneration rather than simply prevent further damage.
+Also note that Collagen II is by far the best but is extremely hard to find.
+PSGAGs are even harder to find, but not as good.

 The best horse joint supplement reviews…